 Because cutworms that overwinter, particularly those that winter as larvae, begin development before migrant black cutworms arrive, they’re ready to feed on corn early.
 Often, the first corn leaf feeding observed in the spring is from overwintered dingy cutworm larvae.

 Certain species prefer particular habitats (Table 6).
 For example, sandhill cutworms are found in sandy soils and several species tend to be problems in crops planted into sod.
 Dingy cutworms are often abundant when corn is planted after alfalfa or fields that were weedy the previous year.

-Table 6.
-Some cutworm species that can be found in Minnesota corn.
+Table 6: Some cutworm species found in Minnesota corn

 |Black||Spring-summer||3||Adults migrate||Late-tilled fields, early weeds|

 |Darksided||Summer||1||Eggs||After weedy crop|

 |Dingy||Summer-fall||1||Larvae||After sod, alfalfa, weedy fields|

 |Variegated||Spring-summer||2||Adults migrate||In and after alfalfa, weeds|

 Species identification is important to determine damage potential.
 Small larvae of all species feed on weeds and leaves and cannot cut corn.
 Dingy, redbacked and variegated cutworms are primarily leaf feeders feeding at or above the soil surface.
 Consequently, they don’t usually cut corn below the soil line and growing point and the plant recovers.

 However, unlike the climbing cutworms, the larvae of some cutworm species (e.g., glassy, sandhill, dark-sided, claybacked and black) tend to feed below ground at or below the growing point.
 This potential for their feeding to kill corn plants makes black cutworm a threat.